Nursing home: Occupational therapy

 One of the many services offered in a nursing home is occupational therapy.
-Occupational therapy may be necessary following an injury or illness in order to regain skills and to receive support during any physical or cognitive changes.
+Occupational therapy may be necessary following an injury or illness in order to regain skills, and to receive support during any physical or cognitive changes.
 Occupational therapy will focus on activities of daily living such as bathing, dressing, grooming.
-Occupational therapy also assists with instrumental activities of daily living which include home and financial management, rest and sleep, education, work, play, leisure, and social participation.
-Occupational therapists work to allow the person to safely and comfortably reintegrate into society by practicing public dining, transferring to different surfaces (chairs, beds, couches etc.), and will assess the need for any home modifications or safety equipment to ensure a proper and safe transition.
+Occupational therapy also assists with instrumental activities of daily living, which include home and financial management, rest and sleep, education, work, play, leisure, and social participation.
+Occupational therapists work to allow the person to safely and comfortably reintegrate into society by practicing public dining, and transferring to different surfaces (chairs, beds, couches etc.), and will assess the need for any home modifications or safety equipment to ensure a proper and safe transition.
 When a cognitive and/or perceptual deficit is presented, therapists will work with the person by teaching strategies to maximize memory, sequencing and attention span length.